Kiyomizudera – Where Water Flows and Spirits Rise | MK Deep Dive

 Discover Kiyomizudera with MK’s Kyoto Private Tour

 Experience Kyoto’s spiritual heart from the first light of dawn.
-With MK’s driver-guided private tours, avoid the hassle and easily reach Kiyomizudera—just in time for the morning mist, Otowa’s clear waters' gentle fall, and the breathtaking view from one of Japan’s most renowned temples platform.
+With MK’s driver-guided private tours, avoid the hassle and easily reach Kiyomizudera—just in time for the morning mist, Otowa’s clear waters' gentle fall, and the breathtaking view from one of Japan’s most renowned temple platform.

 Image Credits